 Together, these ideas lay the foundation for an agile approach to education in the future.
 However, we know that simply having a vision isn’t enough.
 That’s why we’ve created the Agility Resource Bank.

 The Agility Resource Bank features the most promising policies to transform education-to-employment pathways around the big ideas.
-Leveraging collective learning and insight, our goal is to encourage states to embed agility as a core tenant of their education system using these model policies as a guide.
+Leveraging collective learning and insight, our goal is to encourage states to embed agility as a core tenet of their education system using these model policies as a guide.